Applet written by Jaap Scherphuis © 2005-2006. The puzzles that this program generates can be used freely and without restrictions.

 Mark Excess: If this box is checked, then any numbers that are not needed will be shown in grey.
 If any of the grey numbers is removed the puzzle is still solvable, though it may be much harder.

-Parse: The contents of the problem grid is shown on a single line at the bottom.
+Parse: The contents of the problem grid is shown on a single line.
 This can be copy/pasted into any other application.
 If you edit this line, or paste in a different puzzle, then click the parse button to update the grids.
 The contents of the solution grid is shown on the second line, and this can also be copy/pasted for use elsewhere.

 Puzzle types: The program can generate various kinds of puzzles: